inexorgame-obsolete/deprecated-cube-engine-inexor/readme.md

 ##### Different features are afoot
 giving a general but no inevitably defined idea of where we're going next

-* node.js scripting
+* Node.js scripting
- * (JavaScript + asynchronous + package manager)
+  * JavaScript + asynchronous + package manager
 * new user interface using HTML5 + CSS3
 * functionality to facilitate content-creating:
   * better editing features (e.g. a version control system for maps)
   * **extensibility** (e.g. for custom playermodels, sounds,..)
 * in-game content sharing
-* documentiation of the whole code base
-* refractored code to be more modern, scaleable, safe, non-blocking, modular, free, ... than before
+* refractored code to be more modern, documented, scaleable, safe, non-blocking, modular, free, ... than before
  * modularity (makes working as/in a team easier)
- * scaleable and non-blocking resulting in better performance
- * heavier use of proven third-party libraries
+ * heavier use of proven third-party libraries instead of reinventing-the-wheel
-   * instead of buggy and slow "reinvent-the-wheel" implementations
 * ...

 We believe that basing our project on these few points will work out for the best.